eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 between the web browser and a remote Relying Party Instance, which may operate on a server managed by the Relying Party.
-This interface complies with the [Digital Credentials API], which is a browser API that is currently being standardized within W3C.
-Additionally OpenID Foundation is standardazing an [OpenID4VP profile for the W3C Digityal Credentials API], that defines how OpenID4VP shall be used over the Digital Credentials API.
+This interface complies with the [Digital Credentials API], which is a browser API that is currently being standardized within the W3C.
+Additionally OpenID Foundation is standardazing an OpenID4VP profile for the W3C Digityal Credentials API, that defines how OpenID4VP shall be used over the Digital Credentials API.
 - The **WI-platform API** interface is an inter-app API that implements the Digital Credentials API mechanism at OS level There are however no current plans